Lamar Jackson Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 - Jackson tacked on 68 yards on 17 carries, averaging four yards per carry.

-- He has tacked on 107 rushing yards on 26 carries, averaging 35.7 yards per game.
+- He also has 107 rushing yards on 26 carries, averaging 35.7 yards per game on the ground.

 Jackson's Baltimore Teammates